modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-7-sect-2.md

 ### Einstein's quantum model.

-STG1:  description of the physical system.
+STAGE 1: description of the physical system.

 In this case, the crystal lattice is supposed to be formed by atoms represented by independent harmonic oscillators, all with the same frequency ($ν_n = ν$ for all $n$), and quantized values of energy $E_n = nhν$; $n$ is a positive integer from zero to infinity and $h$ is Planck's constant.

-STG2:  description of the distribution function.
+STAGE 2:  description of the distribution function.

 As in the previous model, the same Maxwell-Boltzmann distribution function is considered, now with discrete values of the energy $E_n: f($**v, r**$) = e^{-βE_n}$.

-STG3:  calculation of average energy.
+STAGE 3: calculation of average energy.

 Now the integrals are replaced by discrete sums and $〈E〉 =  \frac{∑_{n=0}^{n=∞}E_n e^{-βE_n}}{∑_{n=0}^{n=∞}e^{-βE_n}}$, where $E_n = nhν$ and  $n = 0, 1, 2 , ….. ∞$.
 The result is Planck's formula $〈E〉 = \frac{hν}{e^{βhν}- 1}$.

-STG4:  calculation of internal energy and specific heat.
+STAGE 4:  calculation of internal energy and specific heat.

 As $U = 3N_A〈E〉$ and $C_V = (dU/dT)_V$ we will have that $C_V = (3N_Ahν)  \frac{d}{dT} (\frac{1}{e^{βhν}- 1})$ and remembering that $R = N_Ak_B$, it results the expression obtained by Einstein and published in  Annalen der Physik in 1907: